Job profile

 must have skills:

-• The ability to work and stay calm under pressure
+• Ability to work under pressure while maintaining composure

 Work experience